Cyclone Jawad

-Cyclonic Storm Jawad (/dʒəˈwɑːd/) was a weak tropical cyclone that caused major disruptions over Andhra Pradesh, Odisha and West Bengal in India while bringing heavy rainfall and strong winds over these states as a weakened system.
+Cyclonic Storm Jawad (/dʒəˈwɑːd/) was a relatively weak tropical cyclone whose remnants brought heavy rainfall over East India and Bangladesh.
 The tenth depression, sixth deep depression and fifth cyclonic storm of the active 2021 North Indian Ocean cyclone season, its predecessor was first tracked by Joint Typhoon Warning Center (JTWC) in the South China Sea as an area of low pressure.
-It then moved west-northwestwards into the Gulf of Thailand, where it crossed into the Andaman Sea by December 1.
+It then moved west-northwestwards into the Gulf of Thailand, where it crossed into the Andaman Sea by 1 December.
 Near midnight of that day, the JTWC issued a TCFA on the system and on the next day, the India Meteorological Department (IMD) upgraded the system to a depression after passing through the Nicobar Islands.
-Further intensification ensued as the depression tracked through environmental conditions favorable for strengthening, and the system was upgraded into a deep depression on December 3 and into a cyclonic storm by 06:00 UTC that day, with the IMD naming it Jawad.
+Further intensification ensued as the depression tracked through environmental conditions favorable for strengthening, and the system was upgraded into a deep depression on 3 December and into a cyclonic storm by 06:00 UTC that day, with the IMD naming it Jawad.
 However, this intensification was short-lived, as the system weakened to a deep depression back due to wind shear.

 Widespread preparations were conducted due to Jawad.
 School and train operations were disrupted and canceled, and disaster teams were deployed in Andhra Pradesh and Odisha for the storm.
 Individuals living in coastal areas were evacuated, including over 54,000 people in the former state.
 Essential stocks were also prepared for possible emergencies, as well as disaster relief.
-Two fatalities were confirmed from the system so far, both from Srikakulam.
+Two fatalities associated with the system were confirmed, both in Srikakulam.
 Both teenagers were crushed to their deaths by falling coconut trees.